icaromedeiros/diderot/README.md

 Diderot is a framework for Test Driven Development of RDF/OWL ontologies.

-Learn how to build maintainable and flexible yet SOUND and COMPLETE ontologies using a test, refactor, and retest cycle.
+Learn how to build maintainable and flexible ontologies using a test, refactor, and retest cycle.

 The documentation is available at http://diderot.readthedocs.org